Skip to main content

 Fire suppression systems

-4.2.7.7.
-(1) Where protection is required by this Part, storage areas for flammable liquids and combustible liquids shall be
+4.2.7.6.
+(1) Where protection is required by this Code, storage areas for flammable liquids and combustible liquids shall be

 (a) sprinklered in conformance with NFPA 30, “Flammable and Combustible Liquids Code”, or

-(b) protected by an automatic special fire suppression system in conformance with an applicable standard set out in Article 6.8.1.1.
+(b) protected by an automatic fire suppression system in conformance with an applicable standard set out in Article 2.1.3.5.

 Clearances

-4.2.7.8.
-(1) The clearance between the top of storage and the lowest structural members, sprinkler head deflectors or other overhead fire protection system components shall be not less than 450 mm.
+4.2.7.7.
+(1) The clearance between the top of storage and the lowest structural members shall not be less than 450 mm.

 Aisles